segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 3. Ability to deploy Lambda functions in Amazon Web Services
 4. Access to AWS Personalize

-If you don't have an S3, Redshift warehouse, or Snowflake warehouse set up, you can read more about setting up [S3](https://segment.com/docs/connections/storage/catalog/amazon-s3/), [Redshift](https://segment.com/docs/connections/storage/catalog/redshift/), and [Snowflake](https://segment.com/docs/connections/storage/catalog/snowflake/).
+If you don't have S3, Redshift warehouse, or Snowflake warehouse configured, you can read more about setting up [S3](/docs/connections/storage/catalog/amazon-s3/), [Redshift](/docs/connections/storage/catalog/redshift/), and [Snowflake](/docs/connections/storage/catalog/snowflake/).

 ***If you're a Segment business tier customer, contact your Success contact to initiate a replay to S3 or your Warehouse.***